12 Degrees shortlisted for the World Architecture Festival Awards

 Housing Category – Completed Buildings

-Now in its ninth year, The World Architecture Festival Awards is the largest international gathering of architects consisting of an awards, conference and exhibition.
-This year’s festival will be held for the first time in Berlin from the 16 – 18 November.
-12 Degrees has been shortlisted in the Housing category for completed buildings, this is the second time in the past three years that we have be shortlisted for the awards, the first was in 2014 for Six50 King.
+Now in its ninth year, The World Architecture Festival Awards is the largest international gathering of architects consisting of an awards, conference, and exhibition.
+This year’s festival will be held for the first time in Berlin from November 16th to 18th.
+12 Degrees has been shortlisted in the housing category for completed buildings.
+This time is the second in the past three years that we have be shortlisted for the awards.
+The first was in 2014 for Six50 King.

 12 degrees was designed as an urban infill project, fitting into the context of a mixed use residential area where the city block has buildings that include both the Art Gallery of Ontario and the Ontario College of Art and Design.